For some reason, motivation always gets more attention. Everyone

 Pull Ups With GtG

 One of the questions I hear most often is how to do a strict pull up.
 Accomplishing a strict pull up makes people very happy.
 The GtG program is perfect for building strength in this way.
+If a pull up can’t be completed then a ring row is a perfect

-An ideal plan would be to do about one quality negative pull-up every ten minutes while working out other body parts (for a grand total of five in a workout).
+five in a workout).
 Do this everyday and a strict pull up will come soon.

 The Take-Away on GtG